EiTaNBaRiBoA/Prison-Break-3D/README.md

 - Picking item Text to clearfy
 - Add a gun to the game in the end for the player to shoot and run.
 - Redesign the Main Scene, pause system and game over scene. (fonts and backgrounds and buttons)
+- Add music backgrounds for each place and scene and SFX for foot steps and voice acting.
+- Add more props (optional).
+- Check points (optional).
+- Narrative voice acting.
+- Add puzzle 4, puzzle 5, puzzle 6.

 ### Additional Info:
 **Made with Unity3D**